MaulikChopra/Daily-dose-of-quotes-bot-PUBLIC/README.md

 ## Description

-A Python-based Twitter bot that uses the Twitter API endpoint to tweet a motivational quote every 2 hours while tracking a list of users to reply to their latest tweet with a random quote.\
+Daily dose of Quotes is a Twitter bot coded in Python which uses the Twitter API endpoint to tweet a motivational quote every 3 hours while tracking a list of users to reply to their latest tweet with a randomly generated quote.\
 **Technology**: Python, MongoDB, Heroku, Git.

 **Detailed Description**

+The Twitter bot is powered by a 50 thousand tweet database hosted on MongoDB Atlas.
+It sends a random number as an Index and extracts the corresponding quote using MongoDB Atlas API.
+Raw data is formatted to show the author's name, tags, and other information while not exceeding the tweet character limit.
+The Tweet data is then posted to Twitter using the tweepy library and Twitter's API v2 endpoint.
+This process running on the first thread sleeps for the next 3 hours.
+Simultaneously, the second thread tracks a list of users hosted on the same database and updates the ID of the latest tweet of every user.
+As soon as the user tweets, within 5 minutes, the bot replies to them with a new random quote and updates the ID of the tweet.

 - The Twitter bot running on Heroku uses a 50 thousand tweets database hosted on MongoDB Atlas to post tweets every 2 hours.
 - The tweets are cleaned and formatted properly to show the author's name, tags, and other info while not exceeding the tweet character limit.